 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Take your first pill on the first day of your period or on the first Sunday after your period begins.
 You may need to use back-up birth control, such as condoms with spermicide, when you first start using this medication.

 Take one pill every day, no more than 24 hours apart.
 When the pills run out, start a new pack the following day.
 You could get pregnant if you do not take one pill daily.

 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

-If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using Ocella for a short time.
 Any doctor or surgeon who treats you should know that you are using this medicine.